 When can I vote?

-If you’re voting in person and have not cast your ballot by the end of early voting, polling stations will be open from 7 a.m. to 7 p.m on Election Day, Nov.
-8. Voters waiting in line at 7 p.m. will be allowed to cast a ballot, but if you arrive at your precinct later than 7, you will not be able to vote.
+Polling stations will be open from 7 a.m. to 7 p.m. on Election Day, Nov.
+7. Voters waiting in line at 7 p.m. will be allowed to cast a ballot, but if you arrive at your precinct later than 7, you will not be able to vote.

 Where do I vote?